Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Rowville's median income among taxpayers is $55,389, with an average of $67,088.
-This is roughly in line with national averages, and compares to Greater Melbourne's median of $57,688 and average of $75,164.
+AreaSearch released postcode level ATO data for financial year 2023.
+Rowville's median income among taxpayers was $55,389, with an average of $67,088.
+Nationally, this is approximately average.
+Greater Melbourne had a median of $57,688 and an average of $75,164.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Rowville would be approximately $59,959 (median) and $72,623 (average) as of September 2025.
-The 2021 Census data ranks household income at the 78th percentile ($2,205 weekly), while personal income is at the 57th percentile.
-Income analysis reveals that the largest segment comprises 33.7% earning $1,500 - 2,999 weekly (11,803 residents).
-This pattern is similar to the surrounding region where 32.8% fall within this range.
-A substantial proportion of high earners (32.3%) indicates strong economic capacity throughout Rowville.
+The 2021 Census ranked household income at the 78th percentile ($2,205 weekly), while personal income was at the 57th percentile.
+Income analysis showed that 33.7% of residents earned $1,500 - 2,999 weekly (11,803 residents).
+This is similar to surrounding regions where 32.8% fall within this range.
+Notably, 32.3% of residents earn above $3,000/week, indicating strong economic capacity.
 After housing costs, residents retain 86.8% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income